ashesh-0/ashesh.github.io/index.md

 # layout: single
 classes: wide
 ---
 Currently, I'm working as a 3rd year PhD student in [Florian Jug](https://humantechnopole.it/en/people/florian-jug/)'s lab.
-The broad theme of the lab is to solve biologicaly problems using deep learning.
+The broad theme of the lab is to solve biologically relevant image restoration,translation/decomposition problems using deep learning.
 My PhD project is an image decomposition task of splitting a superimposed image into its constituent channels.

 We recently published our work in [uSplit](https://ashesh-0.github.io/uSplit/) at ICCV 23.
 Subsequently, we built on top of it to create [denoiSplit](https://arxiv.org/abs/2403.11854), a network which could do unsupervised denoising together with decomposition.
 This enabled (a) getting multiple predictions (a.k.a opinions of the network) for a single input and (b) model calibration: having a pixelwise estimate of error in the prediction.
 In my PhD, I also worked on [structural noise removal](/structural_noise_removal/) using contrastive learning on the latent space.
 <img src="assets/images/usplit_teaser.png" alt="drawing" class="center" width="800px" height="auto"